Qatar News Agency: May 2017 incident

 Initially, it was alleged that intelligence gathered by the US security agencies indicated that Russian hackers were behind the intrusion first reported by the Qataris.
 However, a U.S. official briefed on the inquiry told The New York Times that it "was unclear whether the hackers were state-sponsored", and The Guardian diplomatic editor Patrick Wintour reported that "It is believed that the Russian government was not involved in the hacks; instead, freelance hackers were paid to undertake the work on behalf of some other state or individual."
 A U.S. diplomat said that Russia and its ally Iran stood to benefit from sowing discord among U.S. allies in the region, "particularly if they made it more difficult for the United States to use Qatar as a major base."
 The FBI sent a team of investigators to Doha to help the Qatari government investigate the hacking incident.
-Later, the New York Times reported that the hacking incidents may be part of long running cyberwar between Qatar and other Gulf countries that was only revealed to the public during the recent incidents, and noted that Saudi and UAE media picked up the statement made by the hacked media in less than 20 minutes, and began interviewing many well-prepared commentators against Qatar.
+Later, The New York Times reported that the hacking incidents may be part of a long-running cyberwar between Qatar and other Gulf countries that was only revealed to the public during the recent incidents, and noted that Saudi and UAE media picked up the statement made by the hacked media in less than 20 minutes, and began interviewing many well-prepared commentators against Qatar.

 On 16 July, The Washington Post revealed that US intelligence officials pin-pointed the hack as being carried out by the UAE.
 The intelligence officials stated that the hacking was discussed among Emirati officials on 23 May, one day before the operation took place.
 The UAE denied any involvement in the hacking.
 On 26 August 2017 it was announced that five individuals allegedly involved in the hacking were arrested in Turkey.